walkable-server/walkable/README.md

 Details about the schema is [here](doc/schema.md).

 Ready!
-It's time to run your graph queries
+It's time to run your graph queries:

+Sync version:

 ```clj
 (require '[clojure.java.jdbc :as jdbc])